OlivierSohn/hamazed/BACKLOG.md

-- some games require key press / released support, for them we should disable terminal backend.
-(like we disable audio when the game doesn't do audio)

 - can `notifyClient' $ EnterState $ Included $ PlayLevel Running` in `clientCanJoin` be made generic?

 - make a synth app, where music is shared among all players.